-I’ve been working on this post for weeks; now is as good a time as any to post it.
 I’ve always wondered, since we hear so much about players’ tearing up winter leagues or hear wonderful stat lines from players coming over from foreign countries (as we are now in the Yu Darvish mania).
 So what is the talent-equivalent of the various leagues outside of the conventional MLB-AAA-AA-A-rookie levels?
 I did a bit of digging around, asking questions and came up with the following approximations.
 Feel free to debate if you think otherwise.

 Foreign Pro Leagues